The cover of The Drama According to Bernadette Cooper (MCA10058) features Cooper in a black leather SJ.

 The 2016 Tomb Raider comic series continues the plot from the video game Rise of the Tomb Raider.
 In issue 7 (August 2016), Lara Croft sneaks into a mental hospital to help her friend Sam escape, but winds up in a straitjacket instead.
 There might be more pics in the next issue. (thanks to ARNie!, Lord Foot-In-Mouth and Kevin from Straitjacketed.com).

 Issue 3 (July 1993) of the 4-issue miniseries The Dirty Pair : Sim Hell contains three pages of one of the title characters trapped in a simulated "comfy room!" (padded cell) with the antagonist and tied in an unusual SJ : a two-tone (black/white) jacket, with a smiley-face on the high collar, "i'm ok" written across the chest, and buckles with "OK" on top of each.
 (The antagonist continually mouths "touchy-feeley" psychobabble throughout this scene.)
 There's also a crotch panel connected to both front and back with "OK" buckles.
 Issue 2 has a one-page preview of this scene.
-The comic was recently reprinted in color with a new cover, and you can see the scans at The Distressed Crimefighteress Page.
+The issue was later reprinted in color with a new cover.

 Issue #3 of the 4-part series Tales of

 Ordinary Madness had a small picture of an SJed woman.

 Adam Warren's Empowered series of graphic novels centers upon a